tkforbes/XCSoarData/README.md

 1. Clone the repository and change to the project directory i.e. *$ git clone https://github.com/tkforbes/xcsoar-setup.git*
 1. Switch to the *kars* branch i.e. *$ git checkout kars*
-1. Connect a USB cable between the Kobo and Linux desktop. **Exit XCSoar, if running.**
+1. Connect a USB cable between the Kobo and Linux computer. **Exit XCSoar, if running.**
 1. From the XCSoar main page, choose *Nickel*.
 Wait a while.
 A screen displaying *Welcome to Kobo* appears.
 1. Choose *Computer Setup*.
 This creates a mount point at /media/your-name/KOBOeReader. *Connected and charging* appears on the screen.